monerium/js-monorepo/apps/developer/docs/packages/sdk-react-provider/index.md

 A library to interact with Monerium API with React hooks.

-This context provider utilizes React Query for async data fetching and caching.
+The MoneriumProvider context provider utilizes React Query for async data fetching and caching.

 ## Installation